Exchange On-Premises

 Firewall: Port 25 (SMTP) must be open from the Conbool IP addresses to the Exchange server.

-Step C. Transport Rule "Relay to Conbool"
+Step C. Transport Rule "Classify Spam" (optional)

 Navigation: Exchange Admin Center (On-Premises) → Mail flow → Rules → new rule

 This rule sorts emails marked as spam by Conbool into the Spam folder.
+If Conbool's spam classification is not actively used, this step can be skipped.

 - Name: Conbool Spam classification rule